 Q. How can I find hyperlinks in a Word document?

 A. You can find hyperlinks by using the shortcut Ctrl + F to open the Find tool.
-Then, type “http” or “www” to help locate all the links quickly.
+Then, type “http” or “www” to quickly locate all the links.

 Q. Is there a way to see all links at once?

 A. Yes!
 You can press Ctrl + A to select the entire document, then right-click and choose “Hyperlink” from the context menu.
-All links will be highlighted.
+This action highlights every link in the document.

 Q. Can I search for links using the Find feature?